opf/openproject/docs/release-notes/14-5-0/README.md

 ![Screenshot of the work package export modal for OpenProject 14.5](openproject-14-5-export-work-packages-modal.png)

-### Display custom field columns/filters in project lists also in the Community Edition
+### Release to Community: Display custom field columns/filters in project lists

+From time to time an Enterprise add-on is released for the free community version.
+We are happy to announce that with OpenProject 14.5, custom field columns/filters can be displayed in project lists in all editions.
+This means that also Community users can now filter and sort their project lists using custom fields in order to create the best possible overview.

 ### Use CloudFlare Turnstile as Captcha

 ### Improved filter search for custom project lists